MicrosoftDocs/power-platform/power-platform/alm/checker-api/retrieve-rulesets.md

 Rules are grouped together using a ruleset.
 Rulesets can have one or more rules with no limit.
 A rule can be in no ruleset, or multiple rulesets.
 Use a `GET` request to obtain a list of all rulesets available by calling the API, [Geographical URI]/api/ruleset.

 > [!NOTE]
-> This API does not require an OAuth token, but can accept one if provided.
+> This API does require an OAuth token.

 <a name="bkmk_responses"></a>